leiter007/fizzbuzz_js_felix/README.md

 * https://www.w3schools.com/jsref/jsref_eval.asp

 ## Q2:
 Why is the fizzBuzz variable defined outside of the it block?
-This since the definition will be used in more it blocks (tests) within the describe block going forward.
-This means we do not need to define it aagin inside coming it blocks - unless we want to change it for that specicif test.
+This since the definition will be used in more IT blocks (tests) within the describe block going forward.
+This means we do not need to define it again inside coming IT blocks - unless we want to change it for that specicif test.

 ## Q3:
 The `===`operator also checks the datatype, i.e meaning that the two conditions need to be exactly the same.
 With `==` the datatype could be a comparison between integer and string and still work for example (also called coercion)